 Important Clauses of NDAs

-Take a look at certain important clauses of NDA:
+Take a look at some of the important clauses of NDA:

 - Important or secret details ought to be protected under the non-disclosure agreement.

-- Duties and responsibilities of the party signed NDA for mobile apps.
+- Duties and responsibilities of the agency signing NDA for mobile apps.

 - Details of repercussions or consequences, if the agreement is violated or breached.